openafs-contrib/openafs-robotest/docs/source/devel.rst

 Test names should describe what a test proves (or disproves).
 Try to use clear and descriptive language when naming tests and test suites.

 Test cases must be independent.
-Every test case must have it's own setup and teardown, and tests should not rely on an order of execution.
+Every test case can have either it's own setup and teardown, or a set of test cases can leverage suite level setup and teardown keywords (eg: suites/002-file-system/delete.robot uses suite level setup and teardown to create a volume).

 Test cases should be written in a declarative style, not imperative.
 A typical test case is in the style **Given X**, **When Y**, **Then Z**.